How I Overcame Secondary Infertility

 Facing the decision of when to stop trying for a second child can be the single hardest choice in this journey.
 And I want you to know this: either path you take is valid and courageous.
 The continued pursuit of expanding your family (while simultaneously finding peace with whatever may transpire), or the decisive acceptance that it's time to celebrate and engage fully in the life you already have.

 Either way, you are more than your longing for another child.
 You are a whole person, vibrant and alive, with desires, ambitions, and values that transcend this single aspect of life.
-Choosing when to stop isn't merely a decision about family size; it's a step towards reclaiming yourself in a broader sense.
+Choosing when to stop isn't just a decision about family size; it's a step towards reclaiming yourself in a broader sense.
 I personally found stopping fertility treatments and moving on with my life entirely freeing.

 Remember, this is a journey towards peace and self-discovery, not just pregnancy.
 It's about aligning with what truly matters to you, finding contentment in the present, and embracing a future filled with possibility.
 You have the ability to navigate this decision with confidence and to embark on a path that honors the full scope of who you are.